 Despite its wide-ranging utility, the REP test also has limitations, one of which is that it can only assess those constructs of which the individual is consciously aware.
 Kelly himself acknowledged that people sometimes make use of constructs which they are unable to express verbally, but he did not devise a method for assessing these.
 Another limitation of the test is that its interpretation is subjective, time-consuming, and highly dependent on the skill and training of the person administering the test.
 There is also the potential for people to provide socially desirable answers instead of responding honestly.

-George Kelly's Books, Awards, and Accomplishments
+George Kelly's Contributions to Psychology: Books, Awards, and Accomplishments

 Compared to other prominent psychologists, Kelly did not publish much, and chose instead to focus on clinical work and training graduate students.
 His most popular theoretical work is his 1955 book, The Psychology of Personal Constructs, published in two volumes - Volume 1: A Theory of Personality, and Volume 2: Clinical Diagnosis and Psychotherapy.